nyberry/HDPM097/report.md

 ### Current admissions versus 5% more admissions

 Agreement with the published results was strongest when p(delay) was calculated using the occupancy-based loss method implied by Monks et al., rather than a simpler threshold rule based only on whether occupancy was greater than the number of beds.
-Under the current-admissions scenario, the mean absolute error between published and recreated `p(delay)` values was small for both acute and rehabilitation beds.
+Under the current-admissions scenario, the mean absolute error between published and recreated (Codex and Gemini) `p(delay)` values was small for both acute and rehabilitation beds.
 Similar agreement was observed for the `5% more admissions` scenario.

 **Table 1.
 Acute beds: published versus recreated results for current admissions and 5% more admissions**